Prepare for a US Immigration Interview

 There are things you are required to bring to your interview.
 Read on, and take notes.

-- 2Anyone who is applying with you.If your children and/or spouse are applying with you, they will need to be there as well.
-Additionally, you will need to have all of the following, including documents for each person included in your application for the Visa.Advertisement
+- 2If your children and/or spouse are applying with you, they will need to be there as well.
+Additionally, you will need to have all of the following, including documents for each person included in your application for the Visa.Anyone who is applying with you.Advertisement

 - 3Originals and copies of your documents.